taddison/personal-site/content/blog/2019/04/should-i-automate-it/index.md

 ## So, should I automate it?

 This tool allows you to quickly see how long before your estimate pays off.
-Work prioritzation is ultimately about saying no to many different projects, and if you find out after plugging your numbers in that the payback is in years then you might be able to say no quite quickly.
+Work prioritisation is ultimately about saying no to many different projects, and if you find out after plugging your numbers in that the payback is in years then you might be able to say no quite quickly.

 It's pretty rare you'll ever make a decision solely based on the numbers here - I've found the following to be useful (though not an exhaustive) set of inputs into deciding if the automation is worth it: